Masnurul17/PoseOpticalEdge/README.md

 ## Code Release

-This repository is currently private pending the peer-review process.
+This repository is currently private.
 Once the paper has been formally accepted, the full codebase, pre-trained models, and instructions for reproducing the experiments will be released here.

 Thank you for your understanding.
 Please consider **watching** or **starring** this repository to be notified upon release.